schkwve/psh/README.md

 ## License

-Sailfish is licensed under the MIT license, which you can find [here](LICENSE).
+Pretty SHell is licensed under the MIT license, which you can find [here](LICENSE).